HDFC Asset Management Company Limited (NSE:HDFCAMC)

 • Q3 24/25

-AUM and revenue saw robust double-digit growth, with record SIP inflows and expanding digital adoption.
-Operating profit and margins improved, while management remains optimistic about long-term growth despite market volatility and regulatory changes.
+AUM and revenue saw robust double-digit growth, with strong equity inflows and digital adoption.
+Operating profit and margins improved, while management remains optimistic about long-term industry growth despite market volatility and regulatory changes.

 • Q2 24/25